-Now screw your doorstop on top of the awl.
+Now screw your doorstep on top of the awl.
 Always focus on the rubberized head.
 Make sure the rubber pad faces the swing of the door.
 This is especially ideal for floor mounted door stops resting on wooden awls.
 Rubber is designed to prevent friction.

 Repairing a wall can be very expensive.
 And no one wants to go down the same road with a newly installed door.
-So instead of letting your doorknob do the damage to your new wall like it did to the previous one, you can fix a doorstop.
+So instead of letting your doorknob do the damage to your new wall as it did to the previous one, you can fix a doorstop.

 Door stops come in two major types: Floor mounted and Wall mounted doorstops.
 They can also come in different materials including aluminum alloys, stainless steel, or even hardwood options.
-Some will come with rubberized heads like the example you just saw while other may not.
+Some will come with rubberized heads like the example you just saw while others may not.

-In case you choose to install a door stop in your home you will have so many benefits to enjoy.
+In case you choose to install a doorstop in your home you will have so many benefits to enjoy.
 The most conspicuous ones will include the following.

 In case you intend to make your door last longer you should mount a doorstop.
 These are the simplest and most affordable solutions of all.
 They are also easy to install and will not need any form of expertise.
-A simple DIY guide is efficient for anyone who intends to mount a doorstop.
+A simple DIY guide is effective for anyone who intends to mount a doorstop.